The Student Success Centre can help you build your time management skills

 If your long-term goal was to get into university, you may be in the process of setting your next big goal.
 Regardless of what your long-term plans look like, it’s a good idea to create series of short-term goals to help you along the way.

 Effective goals are true to individual values.
-Consider using our Personal Meaning and Goal Setting worksheet to help you reflect on your values, or reading our How Do You Define Success blog to gain more insight on what success means to you.
+Consider using our Goal Setting worksheet to help you reflect on your values, or reading our How Do You Define Success blog to gain more insight on what success means to you.

 When you’re ready to start setting goals for the semester, you can use our SMART goal worksheet to track your progress.

 As a university student, you have a lot on your plate.
 It’s can be hard to keep track of everything, especially if you’re juggling work or extracurriculars alongside your academics.
 It’s important to know that there are many different ways to keep track of things, and what works best for one person might not be a good fit for someone else.
 Check out our Keeping Track of Everything blog for more suggestions!

 Keeping track of things also means avoiding things that get you off track.
 Reflect on your common distractors with our Minimizing Distractions worksheet to set yourself up for success.